Recommended: cultivate excellence.

 A Modern Guide for Editors and Journalists — Arthur Plotnick

-Strunk — because if we don’t know our history, we’re doomed to repeat it.
-And it’s surprisingly helpful to understand where today’s rules came from when considering contemporary usage.
+Strunk — because if we don’t know history, we’re doomed to repeat it.
+And, when considering contemporary usage, to understand where today’s rules came from.

 Compact Edition